cplagz/GarDoor-Car/README.md

 ### Supported Features Include
 - Reports status of the garage door
-- Reports presence of a car in the garage whether the door is open or not
+- Reports presence of a car in the garage whether the door is open or closed
 - Reports ultrasonic sensors distance readings
 - Reports information about the ESP8266
-- Reports information on Temperature and Humidity
+- Reports information on temperature and humidity
-- Ability to select Celius or Fahrenheit for Temperature
+- Ability to select Celius or Fahrenheit for temperature
 - Web page for status of the garage door, car presence, and temperature/humidity
 - Ability to use the Blynk App (iOS or Android) to open/close the garage door and monitor door/car status
 - Ability to receive Blynk notifications when garage door is opened/closed and when door is left open for more than 15 minutes